Icezones instead of firewalls: extended entanglement beyond the event horizon and unitary evaporation of a black hole: Introduction

 In this paper we first re-examine the entanglements in a system using Page's result \cite{Page:1993df} which applies generically to thermodynamic systems.
 If a system evolves into a large subsystem of dimension $n$, and a small subsystem of dimension $m$, then eventually there is almost no information left in the small subsystem.
-At the time when this happens, called the Page time, the large subsystem contains $\sim \ln n$ degrees of freedom, and correlations between the large and small subsystems contain $\sim \ln m$ degrees of freedom.
-The fact that the correlations between the subsystems scale as the size of the small system implies that the large and small systems are maximally entangled, namely one can find out about the small system by studying the large system.
+Page defines information as the difference between the maximal and average entropy in the system, i.e. $I= S_{\rm max} - <S>$, and shows that information contained in the small system is about $m/(2n)$, which means that the small system contains less than half a bit of information.
+Instead, all of the information is contained in subtle correlations between the small and large sub-systems.

 If the large subsystem is early Hawking radiation and the small subsystem is late Hawking radiation, this result is often interpreted as the fact that early radiation and a mode of the late radiation must be maximally entangled.